debaze/graphpdf/index.md

 # GraphPDF

 ###### *Graphic library for PDF templates and static web pages.
-Supports pie, single/multiple bar and line charts.*
+Supports pie charts, single/multiple bar charts and line charts.*

 ## Overview

 The library is made for JavaScript 1.7 because this is the most recent version supported by the PDF on which I worked.
-Make sure to include the [`graphpdf.js`](https://github.com/matteokeole/graphpdf/blob/master/graphpdf.js) file before the scripts that depend on it.
+Make sure to include the [`graphpdf.min.js`](https://github.com/matteokeole/graphpdf/blob/master/graphpdf.min.js) file before the scripts that depend on it.

-> @todo: Replace this file by the minified variant

 You can create a graph by instanciating a `Diagram` subclass.
 After its creation, the graph will be rendered on a canvas element, which can then be added to the page.

 ```js